chenyangh/DSLP/README.md

 [Paper Link](https://arxiv.org/abs/2110.07515)

 ## Replication
-We provide the scripts of replicating the results on WMT'14 EN-DE task.
+We provide the scripts for replicating the results on WMT'14 EN-DE task.

 ### Python environment
 ```